 "Based in the Atlanta-metro area, Oakland, CA, Cambridge, MA, and New York, we are a dynamic and diverse national team of scholartists, artists, and activists divinely put together to bring to life the story of the 1901 Buffalo, NY World’s Fair.
-At the heart of our collaborative process lies (1) our intention to tell history “right” by making actual archival material live, breathe, speak, and interact on stage; (2) our conviction that theatre/performance are the most urgent vehicles to explore and explode anti-blackness; and (3) our radical openness to collaboration where we function in an almost-entirely non-hierarchical approach to art making."
+At the heart of our collaborative process lies (1) our intention to tell history “honestly” by making actual archival material live, breathe, speak, and interact on stage; (2) our conviction that theatre/performance are the most urgent vehicles to explore and explode anti-blackness; and (3) our radical openness to collaboration where we function in an almost-entirely non-hierarchical approach to art making."

 The Creative Team